alexandraorth/hackny2012-f/README.md

 An offhanded comment about tween girls and Justin Bieber led to this project.
 Yeah, we don't know either.
 It was a fun way to get introduced to using Flask and Python.

-Completely novel.
+Completely for fun.
 Don't take us seriously, because we don't take ourselves seriously, seriously.

 Python
 Flask